devtofunmi/devtofunmi/README.md

 <!-- - :telescope: I’m currently working on Nnote. -->

-- :seedling: I'm Looking to elaborate with other developer
+- :seedling: Seeking collaborative developers for a unique project, let's innovate together!

 - :zap: In my free time, I listen to music,watch some movies,talk to the she and play some games.